Press Room

-Research-based information, resources, and solutions to help the media report on children's behavioral health
+Research-based information, resources, and solutions to help journalists report on children's behavioral health

-A credible and neutral source for information on children's behavioral health
+A trusted source for evidence-based information and insights on children's behavioral health

-Over the past two decades, our research, publications, staff, and leadership team have become trusted resources for reporters covering children's behavioral health systems, policy, and practice innovations - in Connecticut and beyond.
+Over the past three decades, CHDI's research, publications, expert staff, and nationally recognized leadership team have become trusted resources for reporters covering children's behavioral health systems, policy, and practice innovations - in Connecticut and beyond.

 Resources for the Media

-CHDI's experts can provide journalists with background information and insights into children's behavioral health issues, systems, policies, and practices in Connecticut and beyond.
-Our team's particular areas of expertise include:
+CHDI's experts can provide journalists with information, analysis, and insights into children's behavioral health issues, systems, policies, and practices in Connecticut and beyond.
+Our team's areas of expertise include:

 - School mental health systems, policies, and programs

-- Mobile and Urgent Crisis response systems, policies, and services
+- Youth Crisis Response Systems, policies, and services

 - System development and integration (Systems of Care)